This is an archive page that is no longer being updated. It may contain outdated information and links may no longer function as originally intended.

 Second, I want to share some of my thoughts about the potential for these policy initiatives.
 Where do we hope to be in five or ten years?
 What are some of the unanswered policy questions?
 What is the possible reach of the discussions you are engaged in within your states and within your professions?
 How far can we hope to travel on a road that starts at the intersection of criminal justice policy and drug treatment policy?

-The core notion behind this conference is that if we bring together two professions -- the corrections profession and the treatment profession -- in common purpose -- to reduce drug abuse among the offender population -- and thereby to reduce crime -- we can make a significant difference in our communities.
+The core notion behind this conference is that if we bring together two professions -- the corrections profession and the treatment profession -- in common purpose -- to reduce drug abuse among the convicted population -- and thereby to reduce crime -- we can make a significant difference in our communities.
 This is a powerful notion -- and we are only now beginning to understand the full reach of this concept.
 But we must recognize that a consensus between these two professions -- and the researchers as well -- will not translate into policy without the active involvement of elected officials, budget officers, and chief executives.
 So, my hope for this conference is that we can move beyond consensus and begin to paint a fuller picture of how this concept can be translated into a reality.

 I. The Four Propositions.